lamberta/devkit-doc/api/ui/spriteview.md

 There are two animations for the *timSprite* sprite - `idle` and `run`. `idle` has 6 frames, and run has 3.

 During the build stage, these images are automatically turned into an optimised spritesheet, based on the number and size of these images.
 In some cases they may be turned into multiple spritesheets.
 These spritesheets are saved to `build/resources/`.

 In practice, developers never need to touch these spritesheets.
+However, in some situations, the `build/resources/` folder must be deleted, as it may cache old images.

 ## Class: ui.SpriteView